Complete overview of Epcot’s Food and Wine Festival in 2016

 When is it?

-Although the festival has always started in September and ended in November, Disney has extended the dates for 2014.
+Although the festival has always started in September and ended in November, Disney has extended the time span in recent years.

 What takes place at the Food and Wine Festival?

-There are more than 2 dozen food booths sprinkled throughout the World Showcase which allow you to sample many foods from various countries (there’s a free “passport” available that you can get stamped as you visit the various booths).
-In 2014, there are some new options such as the Patagonia Booth (with items from Argentina and Chile), a Farm Fresh booth and a Brazilian booth.
+There are more than 2 dozen food booths sprinkled throughout the World Showcase which allow you to sample many foods from various countries (there's a free "passport" available that you can get stamped as you visit the various booths).
+You can read all about the booths and see the menus on the Disney Food Blog Food and Wine menu and booth index.

 The appetizer-sized portions available at the booths usually range in price from $4.00 - $8.00 (with drinks ranging from $3-$6) and Disney Dining Plan credits can be used for many items.